Willamette Mission State Park

 Camping and Picnicking

-• Picnic shelters: The park's three picnic shelters include covered kitchen area with picnic tables, electricity and water.
-Each is alongside a spacious lawn with horseshoe pits and a volleyball net, with nearby flush restrooms.
-Park Manager approval is required for over 150 people and for event or equipment staging.
+- Picnic shelters: The park's three picnic shelters include covered kitchen area with picnic tables (electricity and water available May 15 to Sept.
+30).
+Each is alongside a spacious lawn with nearby flush restrooms.
+Park Manager approval is required for over 50 people and for event or equipment staging.
 Shelters are first-come, first-served when not reserved.

-• Horse Camp: Four spacious sites, each with four stalls, a fire ring and two picnic tables.
+- Horse Camp: Four spacious sites, each with four stalls, a fire ring and a picnic table.

 Disc Golf